asccigcc/upcase_me/README.md

-This is a simple helper to upcase a text in the browser, this code is a example to use node.js, express and socket.io.
+This is a simple helper to upcase a text in the browser, this code is an example to use node.js, express and socket.io.

 This application is a simple experiment.

 ## Installation

-First need to clone the repo, next you can enter to the folder and run the node install.
+First need to clone the repo, next, you can enter to the folder and run the node install.

 ```